 RWBY Volume 6 has gotten off to an impressive start filled with action, confrontation, and most recently, a ton of lore.
 Episode 3 saw Ruby and friends finally learning the truth about Ozpin, Salem, and the gods.
 But questions about Remnant's past are like the heads of a hydra.
 Cutting one down just leads to two more growing in its place.
 To those who like to theorize about the future of the show, that's all the more reason to be excited.
 If you're caught up on the show (or just don't care about spoilers), keep reading to dive headlong into a theory about the true origins of humankind, as well as the Faunus.

 Previously we had been told that humankind was created by the gods of Light and Darkness, imbued with the powers of Creation, Destruction, Knowledge, and Choice.
 While this is largely true, it's far from the whole truth.
 Humanity, as it turns out, has two origin stories.
-The god of Chaos wiped out the entire populace (excluding Salem) in a fit of rage at her arrogance, but later humans would come to populate the earth once more.
+The god of Darkness wiped out the entire populace (excluding Salem) in a fit of rage at her arrogance, but later humans would come to populate the earth once more.
 We also learned that Faunus were apparently exclusive to the second genesis of sentient beings.

 What's not made explicitly clear is how humans returned or why the Faunus appeared the second time, but not the first.
 Did the god of Light recreate humankind?
 If so, why did he choose to add the Faunus into the mix this time?
 He demands that humankind learn to "live in harmony" and "set aside your differences," which has some speculating that the Faunus were created as a test for humankind.
 I don't believe this to be the case, and setting the Faunus up as an object of hatred would be a fairly malicious act if it were.
 Instead, I believe a close examination of his words implies an origin outside of creation by gods.